flipacholas/Architecture-of-consoles/articles/dreamcast.md

 #### The big picture

 Apart from the clear architectural difference, the Texture and Shading Processor comes with many capabilities that give one an idea of how distant this console is from the old [Saturn]({{< ref "sega-saturn">}}).
-Here are a few:
+Here are a notable examples:

 - **Alpha blending**: Combines colours of overlapping layers to achieve transparency effects.
   - The process used for applying transparency in this system is called **order-independent transparency**.
 The algorithm automatically sorts the primitives before blending their colours, and while this slows down the rendering process, it avoids relying on the game itself to do all the sorting manually.
 For this reason, Dreamcast games excelled in displaying transparent objects.